clojurewerkz/clojurewerkz.org/articles/about.md

 ## What is ClojureWerkz?

-ClojureWerkz is a growing collection of open source Clojure libraries that share a common vision:
+ClojureWerkz is a growing collection of open source Clojure libraries that share a <a href="http://blog.clojurewerkz.org/blog/2013/04/20/how-to-make-your-open-source-project-really-awesome/">common vision</a>:

 * [Monger, a Clojure MongoDB driver](http://clojuremongodb.info)
 * [Welle, a Clojure client for Riak](http://clojureriak.info)